Coronavirus: Homes for the elderly find ways to avoid lockdown | DW | 20.10.2020

 He noted two probable exceptions — a particularly serious local situation, or coronavirus cases inside a home itself.

-Jan Steinbach implemented changes in spring when forced to drastically limit visits at Lore-Malsch care home in Munich.
-As well as facilitating video calls, the home now also boasts a secure visiting room where residents and guests can meet, separated by plexiglass.
+Jan Steinbach implemented changes in the spring when forced to drastically limit visits at Lore Malsch in Munich.
+As well as facilitating video calls, the home now boasts a secure visiting room where residents and guests can meet, separated by plexiglass.
 Guests disinfect their hands and check their temperatures on entry; masks are required at all times, even in private rooms, difficult as that is for Steinbach and his team to control or enforce.
-Steinbach also lets his staff take a free standard coronavirus test each Monday if they wish, for their peace of mind and for his when filling the rota.
+Steinbach also lets his staff take a free standard coronavirus test each Monday if they wish, for their peace of mind and for his when filling the roster.

-"Because understandably as winter starts, everybody who gets a sniffle is now worrying about whether it might be a COVID sniffle," Steinbach says.
+"Understandably as winter starts, everybody who gets a sniffle is now worrying about whether it might be a COVID sniffle," says Steinbach.
 "And it could well be that it becomes difficult to maintain our usual staffing.
 At the moment, it's still alright here.
 But it will be a long haul until next March, until the winter's done."

-The March and April lockdown meant considerable changes for residents.
+The lockdown in March and April meant considerable changes for residents.
 They would spend much of the day in their rooms, albeit with staff visiting them, with reduced group activities and no communal meals — only those unable to eat alone in their rooms would eat in small groups instead.

 Even though Kloeppel stresses how hardy residents were, some joking that they'd survived the war and would cope just fine in their bedrooms for a few weeks, he also noticed the two months taking a toll.